nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `DeleteListingCommand` is parsed by the `DeleteListingCommandParser`. `DeleteListingCommandParser#parse()` parses the user input to return a `DeleteListingCommand` that will be executed.

-Given below is an example usage scenario and how the delete client mechanism behaves at each step.
+Given below is an example usage scenario and how the delete listing mechanism behaves at each step.

 Step 1.
 The user enters `delO 1` in the command box.
 This calls the `LogicManager#execute()` method which calls the `RealTimeParser#parse` method to be executed and will determine that the command is a `DeleteListingCommand` after parsing.